radanalyticsio/oshinko-cli/README.md

 Once you have installed this make sure you have installed go and set your
 $GOPATH to the root of your project directory.

-After this when you run:
+After this you then run:

 ```
     make build
 ```
-These is no need to set $GOROOT to run this project.
+There is no need to set $GOROOT to run this project.

 ## Running oshinko-rest